 The Drunk Uncle

 Since opening out on 68th Street in ‘Stallis back in 2014, The Drunk Uncle has put itself on the map by offering an impressive selection of craft beer, along with some unique and alluring drink specials that make the young West Allis wrestling bar a must-visit destination when you’re in the area.
 The Drunk Uncle is known to reduce prices drastically during Packer games and sell pints of IPAs for just $1 all day/night long on select Saturdays.
-The bar recently re-opened after a lengthy and extensive renovation process, so drop by to see the new and improved space (and the crazy specials they dream up).
+The bar has re-opened after a lengthy and extensive renovation process, so drop by to see the new and improved space (and the crazy specials they dream up).

 Duke’s On Water (and Scooter’s Pub)